ulfschneider/ulfschneider.github.io/_posts/blog/2016-03-13-pocket-git-guide.md

 While you can have multiple branches in your repository, there is always exact one working branch in your repository, which is the one you are currently working on.
 Any commit you make, will be against the working branch.

 ```
-git branch <your-branch-name>
+git branch <branch-name>
 ```

 will create a new branch for you.
 Choose a short descriptive branch name.

-`git branch <your-branch-name>` will not make the new branch your current working copy, therefore your next commit would not be against the new branch.
+`git branch <branch-name>` will not make the new branch your current working copy, therefore your next commit would not be against the new branch.
 In order to make the new branch the active working copy, you need to

 ```
-git checkout <your-branch-name>
+git checkout <branch-name>
 ```

 after you have created your branch.
 Whatever you commit from that point on will be inside of your new branch and nowhere else.